 There’s something undeniably desirable and powerful about a woman wearing classy shoes.
 Here’s how to make it happen:

-• Heels should be moderately high.
+- Heels should be moderately high.
 Make sure the heel isn’t thicker than the width of your shoe, or you’ll end up with wide ankles.

 13. Develop your own personal style

-Dressing well as a lady is all about finding your personal style.
+Dressing well as a lady is all about finding your signature style.
 You can be as elegant as you want to be or as funky and fun-loving as you please.
 Ideally, you should feel comfortable in your own skin and your fashion style should reflect that.

 Look at the different styles you find appealing.
 Are you more into sleek, sophisticated looks, or are you drawn to colorful, bohemian styles?
 When you’ve narrowed it down, play around with different pieces until you find what you like.